jsha/servercert/docs/BR.md

 This method allows wildcard issuance.

-This method allows pruning domain labels when choosing ADN.
+This method allows pruning domain labels when choosing the ADN.

-This method allows CNAME lookups when choosing ADN.
+This method allows CNAME lookups when choosing the ADN.

 ##### 3.2.2.4.14 Email to DNS TXT Contact